 |Train street, Old Quarter|

 It seems every time I write a new blog post I start it off with “It’s been a while…” or similar words to that effect, which justifies my laziness.
-So HUGE catchup to anyone still following my little High on Chic creation from way back.
+So HUGE catchup to anyone who previously followed my High On Chic creation and any newbies to this new blog.
 I’m currently living in Hanoi, Vietnam, working as an English teacher.
 A slight temporary diversion from my fashion degree.

 After graduating University, coming out here was an off road turn.
 I’d gone through my whole education knowing exactly what I wanted to do, and to postpone those opportunities seemed scary but the fear of regret seemed petrifying.
 I could go in much deeper but for now lets just call it your typical ‘millennial quarter life crisis’.
 An anarchic response to student loans, rent prices and UK weather.
 Keep your Brexit, I’m checking out with my own kind of Nexit!
 Nicole…exit…Never mind.